 As the premier provider of in-home care for seniors, we recognize the financial strain endured by family members who seek long-term care services for their loved ones.
 As a trusted home care advisor, we want to help as much as possible to ensure your aging loved one lives a happier, healthier life at home.

 Non-medical home care, though necessary for safety, security and well-being, is generally not covered by health insurance, Medicare or Medicaid so advanced planning is necessary.
-Here are six ways to fund the essential care you might need to age well at home.
+Here are four ways to fund the essential care you might need to age well at home.

 Paying Privately for Home Care